aprettyloner/Object-Detection-on-Thermal-Images/README.md

 #### Consulting ideas on which this production-grade project could be forked to for real-word use cases:

-- Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions with Unmanned Aerial Systems
+ - *Search and Rescue for Public Safety:* Object Classification in Thermal Images using Convolutional Neural Networks for Search and Rescue Missions (SAR) with Unmanned Aerial Systems (UAS).

-- Defense and Aerospace: Detecting IEDs (Improvised Explosive Devices) in live combat war zones
+ - *Defense and Aerospace: Detecting IEDs (Improvised Explosive Devices):* in live combat war zones.

-- Autonomous Cars or Drones, personal or commercial
+Self-Driving Cars: Autonomous vehicles, personal or commercial.

-- Electrical grid monitoring
+ - *Industrial Applications:* Electrical grid monitoring, wind power, and oil refinery monitoring.

+ - *Improved Breast Cancer Screening & Detection:* Automated analysis of tumor segmentation in thermal images using artificial intelligence increases the accuracy of detecting breast cancer, and enables use in breast cancer screening programs.

+ - *Segmentation of Industrial Material types for automated assembly lines:* Deep Thermal Imaging for material type recognition of Spatial Surface Temperature Patterns (SSTP).

+ - *Sense and Detect Active School Shooters:* Ensemble with Doppler signal processing methods for Concealed Weapon Detection in a Human Body by Infrared Imaging.

+ - *NASA/ESA Land Rovers (e.g.; Mars Exploration Rovers (MER) Spirit and Opportunity):* Fork GitHub repo and customize to measure heat signatures from various extraterrestrial objects.
+This will allow one to determine what materials/composites are in these objects.
+Also allows (martian) rover to further explore extra-terrestrial planets while identifying objects we cannot see in normal spectrum.